Alexander Duff, 1st Duke of Fife: Political and diplomatic career

 In 1872, while known as Viscount Macduff, Fife became Lord-Lieutenant of Elginshire in Scotland and continued in the position for thirty years.
 From 1874 to 1879, he also served as Member of Parliament for Elginshire and Nairnshire, standing as a Liberal.
-On 7 August 1879, he succeeded his father as 6th Earl Fife in the Peerage of Ireland (and as 2nd Baron Skene in the Peerage of the United Kingdom, thus gaining a seat in the House of Lords.
+On 7 August 1879, he succeeded his father as 6th Earl Fife in the Peerage of Ireland (and as 2nd Baron Skene in the Peerage of the United Kingdom, thus gaining a seat in the House of Lords).
 At this time, he also succeeded in a number of Scottish feudal baronies, including MacDuff, which was named for James Duff, 2nd Earl Fife.
 He served in the Liberal government of William Ewart Gladstone as Captain of the Honourable Corps of Gentlemen-at-Arms from May 1880 to January 1881, and served on a special diplomatic mission to invest the King of Saxony with the Order of the Garter in February 1882.
 He was appointed Honorary Colonel of the 1st Banffshire Artillery Volunteers on 15 March 1884.
 In 1885, Queen Victoria created him "Earl of Fife" in the Peerage of the United Kingdom.

-He took part in the founding of the Chartered Company of South Africa and served as one of its vice presidents until the Jameson Raid of 1896.
+Although he had no previous interest in Africa, and no business experience, he took part in the founding in 1889 of the Chartered Company of South Africa (later British South Africa Company) and served as its vice-chairman until the Jameson Raid of 1896, resigning from the company in 1898.

 He was Lord Lieutenant of the County of London from February 1900 until his death in 1912.